 Now you can enjoy the fruits of your labour - it's amazing how quickly nature moves into a new habitat.
-But don't get despondent if your wildlife garden isn't immediately over-run with visitors as some creatures are shy and can take a while to feel comfortable in new surroundings.
+But don't get de-spondent if your wildlife garden isn't immediately over-run with visitors as some creatures are shy and can take a while to feel comfortable in new surroundings.
 Be patient, observe and make sure you record all the things you see.
-Encourage your team to venture out and go wildlife spotting, not just around your premises but in the area beyond as well.
+Encourage your team to go wildlife spotting in their gardens or from their windows.
 There are spotting sheets available on our webpage for you to print off.

-Step 6: Take your work home with you!
+Step 6: Wildlife work from home!